Australia’s social media laws for under 16s

 Illustration of

-What is changing with the social media restrictions?
+What are the social media age restrictions?

-• The way profiles are deactivated and how the social media platforms will let users know is up to each platform.
+• The way profiles are deactivated and how the social media platforms let users know is up to each platform.

-• Penalties for under-16s accessing an age-restricted social media platform will fall on the platform itself, not on young people or their parents or carers.
+• Penalties for under-16s accessing an age-restricted social media platform fall on the platform itself, not on young people or their parents or carers.

 Social media has the potential to affect how people feel about themselves, sometimes causing stress.
 It can make us worry that we’re “missing out” if we’re not online, serve content people don’t want to see and hook people into scrolling even when they want to stop.